Predators reach 1st Stanley Cup Final, oust Ducks in 6 games | New Country 923

 Anaheim lost in the conference finals for the second time in three years.

+“Our effort was there and we were a desperate hockey club right from the opening faceoff, and we didn’t quit until they scored the second empty-net goal,” Anaheim coach Randy Carlyle said.

-Cam Fowler tied it up at 3-3 at 8:52 of the third for Anaheim as the Ducks tried to rally for the fifth time this season when trailing by multiple goals.
+Cam Fowler tied it 3-3 at 8:52 of the third for Anaheim as the Ducks tried to rally for the fifth time this season when trailing by multiple goals.

-But Sissons, who scored on the third shot of the game, scored twice in a wild third period to give the Predators a 3-2 lead at 3:00 and then 4-3 three minutes later.
+But Sissons, who scored on the third shot of the game, scored twice in a wild third period to give the Predators a 3-1 lead at 3:00 and then again 4-3.

+“I don’t think I even dreamt of this moment, scoring a hat trick in the Western Conference clinching game, but I can’t speak enough for just our whole group,” Sissons said.
+“We’ve been through some challenges together and we stuck together no matter what, just always believed and here we are.”

 Austin Watson scored on Nashville’s first shot and had an empty-netter with 1:34 to go.
 Filip Forsberg also had an empty-net goal.